Syntro42/every-scoreboard/README.md

 ```

 # Credits
+The original creator is [`samipourquoi`](https://github.com/samipourquoi) \
+I am now the maintainer of this project.
+You can contact me on Discord `Syntro#9454` \
-Contact me on Discord `samipourquoi#9267` or via the EndTech discord: https://discord.gg/t7UwaDc.
+or via the EndTech discord: https://discord.gg/m6zdS2Pm2J

 Feel free to contact me if you need any help 😀